-HSOP and PQFP packages are moisture/reflow sensitive surface mount devices (SMD) and proper precautions are required for handling, packing, shipping, and use.
+SOIC's are Moisture/Reflow Sensitive Surface Mount Devices (SMD) requiring proper precautions for handling, packing, shipping and use.
 Moisture from atmospheric humidity enters permeable packaging materials by diffusion.
-Assembly processes used to solder SMD packages to PCBs expose the entire package body to temperatures higher than 200 °C. As noted in Section 9.2 Moisture sensitivity level, page 20, during solder reflow, the combination of rapid moisture expansion, materials mismatch, and material interface degradation can result in package cracking and/or delamination of critical interfaces within the package.
-Cracking and/or delamination can lead to failure and reliability concern, and proper handling of SMDs must be considered.
+Assembly processes used to solder SMD packages to PCBs expose the entire package body to temperatures exceeding 200 °C. As noted in Section 9.2 during solder reflow, the combination of rapid moisture expansion, materials mismatch, and material interface degradation can result in package cracking and/or delamination of critical interfaces within the package.
+Cracking and/or delamination can lead to failure and reliability a concern Proper handling of SMDs must be obeyed.

-Dried moisture sensitive SMDs are placed in tray or tape-and-reel, and dry packed for proper transportation and storage.
-SMDs are sealed with desiccant material and a humidity indicator card inside of a moisture-barrier bag (MBB).
-The shelf life of dry packed SMDs is 12 months from the dry pack seal date when stored in < 40 $^{\circ}$ C/90%RH environment.
+Dried Moisture Sensitive SMDs are placed in tray or tape & reel, then dry packed for proper transportation and storage.
+SMDs are sealed with desiccant material and a Humidity Indicator Card inside of a Moisture-Barrier Bag (MBB).
+The shelf life of dry packed SMDs are 12 months from the dry pack seal date when stored in < 40 °C/90% RH environment.

-Proper use and storage of moisture sensitive SMDs are required after the MBB is opened.
-Improper use and storage increases various quality and reliability risks.
-SMDs subjected to reflow solder or other high temperature process must be mounted within the period of floor environment specified by MSL, or stored per J-STD-033 standard.
+Proper use and storage of Moisture Sensitive SMDs are required after MBB is opened.
+Improper use and storage will increase various quality and reliability risks.
+SMDs that will be subjected to reflow solder or other high temperature process must be mounted within the period of floor environment specified by MSL, or stored per J-STD-033 standard.

-Baking SMDs is required before mounting if any of followings are experienced.
+The baking of SMDs is required before mounting if any of following are experienced.

-- · SMDs exposed to specified floor environment greater than the specified period - Humidity indicator card reading > 10% for level 2a 5a or > 60% for level 2 devices when read at 23 °C ± -5.0 °C environment. - SMDs are not stored according to J-STD-033 standard
+- SMDs are exposed to a specified floor environment greater than specified period - Humidity Indicator Card shows > 10% for level 2a 5a, or shows > 60% for level 2 devices when read at 23 °C ± 5.0 °C environment - SMDs are not stored according to the J-STD-033 standard

-Baking procedure, and more detailed requirements and procedures of handling Moisture Sensitive SMDs can be found in the following industry standard.

-• PC/JEDEC J-STD-033 - Handling, Packing, Shipping, and Use of Moisture/Reflow Sensitive Surface Mount Device.
+The baking procedure, more detailed requirements and procedures of handling moisture-sensitive SMDs can be found in IPC/JEDEC J-STD-033 - Handling, Packing, Shipping and Use of Moisture/Reflow Sensitive Surface Mount Devices.

-10.3 Packing of devices
+10.3 Packing of Devices

-HSOP devices are contained in Tube or Tape-and-Reel, and PQFP devices are contained in a Tray configuration.
-Tube, Tape-and-Reel, and Tray are dry packed for transportation and storage.
-Packing media are design to protect devices from electrical, mechanical, and chemical damages as well as moisture absorption, but proper handling and storage of dry packs is recommended.
-Improper handling and storage (dropping dry packs, storage exceeding 40 °C/90%RH environment, excessive stacking of dry packs, etc.) increases various quality and reliability risks.
+SOIC devices are contained in tube or tape & reel configuration.
+The tube and tape & reel are dry packed for transportation and storage.
+Packing media are designed to protect devices from electrical, mechanical and chemical damages as well as moisture absorption.
+The proper handling and storage of dry packs is recommended.
+Improper handling and storage (dropping dry packs, storage exceeding 40 °C/90% RH environment, excessive stacking of dry packs, etc.) will increase various quality and reliability risks.

-- TUBES (also commonly referred to as Magazines or Rails) - Materials: Shipping tubes shall be manufactured of PVC (Poly Vinyl Chloride) or PS (Polystyrene) or PC (Poly Carbonate) materials dipped with an anti-static solution provides anti-static capability. - NXP's tube designs fit standard Jedec package designs See Table 8 - Pin one orientation end: The preferred pin one plug (tube/ magazine insertion end) must be green.
-IMPORTANT NOTE: If pin one indication is NOT required; then both ends must be of the same color from one of the following allowed colors: clear, grey, white, or black. - Opposite pin one (also referred to as hold or tack or anchor): The preferred color must be clear, grey, white, or black. - Examples of single and multiple tube packing configurations shown in Figure 20 and Figure 21 respectively.
+- Tubes (also commonly referred to as Magazines or Rails): - Materials: Shipping tubes shall be manufactured of PVC (Poly Vinyl Chloride) or PS (Polystyrene) or PC (Poly Carbonate) materials dipped in an anti-static solution to provide anti-static capability - Freescale's tube designs will fit standard JEDEC package designs.
+See Figure 21 - Pin One orientation end: The preferred pin one plug (tube/magazine insertion end) shall be green.
+IMPORTANT NOTE: If pin one indication is NOT required; then both ends shall be of the same color from one of the following allowed colors: clear, grey, white, and black - Opposite Pin One (also referred to as hold or tack or anchor): The preferred color shall be clear, grey, white or black - Examples of single and Multiple Tube Packing Configurations are shown in Figure 22 and Figure 23 respectively